pyrddlgym-project/pyRDDLGym/docs/rddl.rst

 The state-fluent at the next time step is represented by adding an apostrophe at the end of the state-fluent (i.e., ``<name_state-fluent>'``).
-If the state-fluent is parameterized by ``objects``, the objects are referenced by a question mark followed with user assigned names for the query objects.
+If the state-fluent is parameterized by ``objects``, the objects are referenced by a ``?`` followed with user assigned names for the query objects.

 For example, if a pvariable ``elevator-at-floor(elevator, floor)`` is defined, then ``elevator-at-floor(?e, ?f)`` represents the value of this variable parameterized by elevator ``?e`` and floor ``?f``.